 ‘The corpse of modernism,’ claims Ruth Jennison, ‘has been raised and reanimated at various moments of capitalist crisis.’
 Though we should remain suspicious of modernism as a mystifying ideology, with this essay I have suggested that one of modernism’s seminal poems presents us with a vision of finance being used to displace the moving contradiction, but doing so in a way that nevertheless catalyzes the potential for cutthroat insurgency from the social peripheries.
-This is something that had been there all along but which comes to the fore now, a century publication, because that poem has been raised and reanimated.
-‘I am Lazarus,’ we read in lines that now seem prophetic, ‘come from the dead, Come back to tell you all, I shall tell you all…’ What, then, does the speaker of Eliot’s poem want to tell us?
+This is something that had been there all along but which comes to the fore now, a century after publication, because that poem has been raised and reanimated.
+‘I am Lazarus,’ we read in lines that now seem prophetic, ‘come from the dead, Come back to tell you all, I shall tell you all…’ What, then, does the undead speaker of Eliot’s poem want to tell us?
 Prufrock’s secret, which horrifies its possessor and thereby animates the poem’s horrific imagery, is that finance will soon meet its end and in that ending reparations will be sought.
 That is what It Follows makes plain in its resurrection of a modernism whose animate corpse now arises from the haze of financial crisis.
 Both poem and film experience this horror from the standpoint of a deteriorating middle class.
 We are asked to once again venture through the failing metropolis, and again we learn the consequences of a crisis in accumulation and the displacement of profits from manufacture into finance.
 The working class was first to suffer.
 You’re next.